tofarr/fdleaky/README.md

 A Python utility for detecting file descriptor leaks in Python applications. fdleaky monitors file and socket operations in your application and reports any resources that remain open longer than expected.

+Upon suspicion of unclosed File Descriptors being present, hit `p` in the terminal to print stack traces for the point at which each file descriptor was opened.

 ## Purpose

 File descriptor leaks can be difficult to track down, especially in long-running applications.
 These leaks can lead to: